——

 - Use of modern library (including electronic access to literature, information and data)

-- Meet students and academia
+- Meeting students and academics

-- Assessing each candidate learning styles
+- Assessing each candidate’s learning and leadership styles

 - Selected candidates are placed in the Health Service to observe clinical work

-Comments from 2014 group:
+Comments from the 2014 group:

 - “We hope to continue in this programme and teach as most of it as possible to the teaching staff in our country”